Wor-Wic has an open door admission policy. Standard entrance examinations are not required, but free

 for a degree, but they are not used in the computation of grade point average (except for the calculation

-of admission points in emergency medical services, nursing and radiologic technology).
+of admission points in emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology).
 If a student

 has received a grade of "B" or better in a course for which transfer credit has been awarded,